Double EPW sextics associated to Gushel-Mukai surfaces: EPW sextics and Gushel-Mukai varieties

+By the Lefschetz hyperplane theorem, a smooth $GM$ variety $Z$ of dimension at least $3$ has Picard rank $1$.
+So, in this case, $\Aut(Z,\IP(W))$ is the whole automorphism group of $Z$ as an abstract variety.

-Debarre and Kuznetsov provided an intrinsic characterization of normal $GM$ varieties in \cite[Theorem $2.3$]{debarre2015}; this leads to the definition of $GM$ data, which are a set of vector spaces and linear maps which can be associated to any normal $GM$ variety.
+Debarre and Kuznetsov provided an intrinsic characterization of normal $GM$ varieties in \cite[Theorem $2.3$]{debarre2015}; this leads to the definition of $GM$ data, which are a set of linear data which can be associated to any normal $GM$ variety.
 These collections of objects are very useful to handle.
-Following Debarre and Kuznetsov, for the sake of readability we does not change notation when we take, for example, $\mu\otimes \id_L$ and $\epsilon \otimes \id_{\bigwedge^4 V^\vee_5}$ instead of $\mu$ and $\epsilon$.

 \begin{defi}